Abd997/expressJs-parentsapp-backend/README.md

 Parents can also add tasks and sub tasks under them.
 They can mark a task as completed or in process.

+Users can also talk with the admin of the app.

 ### Tech stack used
 - Express.js
 - Postgresql